stanford-cs248/draw-svg/README.md

 - The image element should cover all screen samples inside the specified rectangle.
 - For each image, texture space spans a [0-1]^2 domain as described in class.
 That is, given the example above, the mapping from screen-space to texture-space is as follows: `(x0, y0)` in screen space maps to image texture coordinate `(0, 0)` and `(x1, y1)` maps to `(1, 1)`.
-- You may wish to look at the implementation of input texture images in `texture.h/.cpp`.
+- You may wish to look at the implementation of input texture images in `texture.h` and `texture.cpp`.
 The class `Sampler2D` provides skeleton of methods for nearest-neighbor (`sampler_nearest()`), bilinear (`sampler_bilinear()`), and trilinear filtering (`sample_trilinear()`).
 In this task, for each covered sample, the color of the image at the specified sample location should be computed using **bilinear filtering** of the input texture.
 Therefore you should implement `Sampler2D::sampler_bilinear()` in `texture.cpp` and call it from `rasterize_image()`.
 (However, we recommend first implementing `Sampler2D::sampler_nearest()` -- as nearest neighbor filtering is simpler and will be given partial credit.)
 - As discussed in class, please assume that image pixels correspond to samples at half-integer coordinates in texture space.
 - The `Texture` struct stored in the `Sampler2D` class maintains multiple image buffers corresponding to a mipmap hierarchy. **In this task, you will only sample from level 0 of the hierarchy: `Texture::mipmap[0]`.**
-- You should clamp the border (edge) pixels to the nearest valid image pixel as in [GL_CLAMP_TO_EDGE](https://open.gl/textures), i.e. the coordinate will simply be clamped between 0 and 1.
+- When bilinear filtering requires access to pixel data that is "off the edge of the image" (e.g, pixel coordinates x=-1,y=-1), please treat the value of these missing pixels as being the same the nearest valid image pixel as in [GL_CLAMP_TO_EDGE](https://open.gl/textures).
 - Our reference solution is implemented using **trilinear filtering**.
-To make it work correctly, make sure you press `'` to regenerate mipmaps using reference solution instead of using the starter code in `Sampler2DImp::generate_mips()`.
-For this task, you do not need to modify `Sampler2DImp::generate_mips()` since you are only using the level 0 mipmap.
+To make it work correctly, make sure you press `'` to regenerate mipmaps using the reference solution instead of using the starter code in `Sampler2DImp::generate_mips()`.
+For this task, your code do not need to modify `Sampler2DImp::generate_mips()` since you are only using the level 0 mipmap.

 When you are done, you should be able to draw the test svgs in `/image`.
 (Note you need to finish advanced task to support `/image/04_cross_rotate.svg`)